cms-analysis/flashggFinalFit/Signal/README.md

  * `--skipVertexScenarioSplit`: skip splitting the pdf into the RV and WV scenario and instead fit all events together.
  * `--skipZeroes`: skip generating signal models for (proc,cat) with 0 events.
  * `--skipSystematics`: skip adding photon systematics to signal models.
 Use if have not ran the `calcPhotonSyst` mode.
- * `--useDiagonalProcForSyst`: takes the systematic constants from diagonal process (requires running the `getDiagProc` mode first.
-Useful if the statistics are low which can lead to dubious values for systematics constants.
+ * `--useDiagonalProcForSyst`: takes the systematic constants from diagonal process (requires running the `getDiagProc` mode first).
+Useful if the MC statistics are low which can lead to dubious values for systematics constants.
  * `--replacementThreshold`: change the threshold number of entries with which to use replacement dataset.
 Default = 100
  * `--MHPolyOrder`: change the order of the polynomial which defines the MH dependence of fit parameters.
 Default is a linear interpolation (1).
 If using only one mass point then this is automatically set to 0.
  * `minimizerMethod` and `minimizerTolerance`: options for scipy minimize, used for fit